How to Become a Six Star Finisher: The Complete Abbott WMM Medal Guide

 Total Six Star JourneyEconomy travel, mid-range hotels, ballot/ITO entry throughout₹9,51,000–₹15,76,000

-Estimates based on 2026 rates.
+Estimates based on current rates.
 Costs spread across 6–8 years.
-Charity entry (for London or Tokyo) adds fundraising minimums of $3,000–$6,000 per race.
-US visa ($185) covers Chicago, NYC and Boston in a single validity period if planned well.
+Charity entry adds fundraising minimums where applicable.
+US visa covers Chicago, NYC and Boston in a single validity period if planned well.
 Business class travel and luxury hotels will approximately double these figures.

 💡 Visa planning tip for Indian runners: